Advantages of Dental Bridges

 To discover why both aesthetic and CEREC crowns look more natural, we have to explore why teeth look white in the first place.
 In essence, light reflects off of the structure of a natural tooth, so it looks relatively bright.
 Traditional crowns however are made of metal and are covered with a porcelain material that makes them look white.
 The metal inside the crown absorbs light rather than reflecting it, therefore making it less translucent and quite noticeably not a natural tooth.
 The other related downside of the traditional porcelain fused to metal crown (PFM), is that sometimes the metal inner part of the crown near the gum-line will begin to show.
 This dark line stands out sharply and is not aesthetically pleasing.

-Aesthetic crown and CEREC crowns are made from a solid block of ceramic, like a statue that’s carved from a solid piece of stone.
+Aesthetic crowns and CEREC crowns are made from a solid block of ceramic, like a statue that’s carved from a solid piece of stone.
 The way it reflects light mimics that of a natural tooth and therefore looks perfectly natural among your own teeth.
-Metal showing along the gum-line is not possible, as there is none used.
+Metal showing along the gum line is not possible, as there is none used.

 Another huge advantage of the aesthetic crown is the comfort of the process.
 All crowns are made in a dental lab, so there is a waiting period between having the tooth prepared and the crown being fitted.
 Traditional dentists use a temporary crown that is meant only to cover the tooth, and not so much to be functional or to look good.
 In the aesthetic crown process, the opposite is the case.
 Not only is the temporary crown shaped exactly as the real crown would be, it feels as good as the real thing.